#sentimonster theory

 Anyway!
 Maybe you guys didn’t know this about me, but I love the Sentimonster Theory Canon.
 I really do.
 Crazy, I know!

-I think if people picked up on it so early, it might be because it was planned from beginning.
-But I also think it shouldn’t matter, because a writing team who is ready to make changes to their story to make it more meaningful is doing a great job.
+I think if so many people picked up on it so early, it’s because it was planned from beginning; but I also think it shouldn’t matter, because a writing team who is ready to make changes to their story to make it more meaningful is doing a great job.

-I think our fandom niche is small, but filled with people from all horizons, with the craziest, coolest, most diverse ideas.
+I think the Sentikids niche of the fandom is small, but filled with people from all horizons, with the craziest, coolest, most diverse ideas.
 It is home to some of the most talented artists and writers I know, who I am proud to call my friends; it inspires others to be bold, to grab their pen or watercolours or laptop, and create something of their own for the first time.

 I think Felix deserves to be a hero and Adrien deserves to go apeshit.
 I think Kagami deserves to be adored.
 I think their story isn’t perfect.
 I think it is a wonderful work of love.